TheDevMohamed/spring-boot-crud-example/README.md

 - `GET /api/authors`: Retrieve all authors.
 - `POST /authors`: Create a new author.

+## Testing

+The project includes both unit tests and integration tests:

+- **Unit Tests:** Unit tests are available for controller and service classes to test individual components in isolation.
+- **Integration Tests:** Integration tests are available for API endpoints to test the entire application stack.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.